 Weebly website example: Taking a look at the online store Douk Snowboards built on Weebly, you can see that a coupon in the banner draws prospects in to learn more about the UK-based company.

 Price: $0 - $49 / month (paid annually)

 Why use Strikingly over Squarespace: Squarespace offers an intuitive dashboard, but it can seem clunky to site owners who are looking to create one-page sites.
 Since these users need only the most basic features, they’ll be better off using a one-page site builder like Strikingly.

 Strikingly offers a drag-and-drop editor, mobile-optimized templates, and basic image editing features to create an unlimited number of sites.
 However, its free plan is ad-supported, requires a Strikingly subdomain, and does not include an SSL certificate.
 There are two premium plans available for those looking for an upgrade.

-Why use Site 123 over WordPress: It would be difficult to build a Squarespace site in three steps under one hour, but Site 123 can do just that pretty easily.
+Why use SITE123 over WordPress: It would be difficult to build a Squarespace site in three steps under one hour, but you can do just that with SITE123.

-Site 123 only has three steps: First, you’ll choose the type of website you want, whether it’s ecommerce, a blog site, or another type of website.
+SITE23 only has three steps: First, you’ll choose the type of website you want, whether it’s ecommerce, a blog site, or another type of website.
 Then, you’ll upload your content.
 Finally, you’ll publish your website and share your business with the web.
-Your Site 123 property comes with its own website editor so you won’t need to learn how to code to get going with your site.
-Another cool perk is free hosting, which means that you’ll have one less expense on your ledger each month.
+This process is designed to be so easy that any one can create and launch a site in minutes.

 Creating Your Website With a Squarespace Alternative